telerik/fiddler-docs/Configure-Fiddler/Tasks/MonitorPocketPC.md

 Monitor PocketPC
 ================

-Configure Fiddler
+Configure Fiddler Classic
 -----------------

-1. On the Fiddler server (the machine where Fiddler is installed), [open port 8888 in Windows Firewall][1].
+1. On the Fiddler Classic server (the machine where Fiddler Classic is installed), [open port 8888 in Windows Firewall][1].

 2. Open **ActiveSync > Connection Settings...**.